Heisei flashback: Kazuko Fukuda, 'The Woman of Seven Faces'

 After the confectioner proposed marriage, Fukuda did not accept immediately, fearing that her past would be revealed.
 By this time, Fukuda had been placed on a nationwide wanted list, with her image appearing in wanted posters.
 After viewing one such poster, a relative of the confectioner raised their suspicions with the police.

-The tip caused Fukuda to flee on February 12, 1988 by bicycle for Nagoya, where she became a staff member at a love hotel.
+The tip caused Fukuda to flee on February 12, 1988 by bicycle for Nagoya — a distance of around 235 kilometers — where she became a staff member at a love hotel.
 After a colleague, saw a wanted poster at the Midori Police Station, they suggested that she give herself up.

 Instead, Fukuda sought employment at another love hotel in the city.
 However, the employment agreement required a thumb print and photograph.
 It was May 13, 1988 that she left Nagoya for Fukui City.